markdingo/netstring/README.md

 To gain the most benefit from "keyed" netstrings, the usual strategy is to reserve a specific key value as an "end-of-message" sentinal which naturally is the last netstring in the message.
-The convention is to use 'z' as the "end-of-message" sentinal as demonstrated in the examples.
+The convention is to use 'z' as the "end-of-message" sentinal as demonstrated in subsequent examples.

 ## Installation